REVAMPING A VISION

 3. What to advocate

-"With six broad goals working together, I felt confident that we could grow and develop a more diverse constituency."
+"With these six goals aligned, I felt confident in our ability to grow and cultivate a more diverse constituency."

-"With six broad goals working together, I felt confident that we could grow and develop a more diverse constituency."
+"With these six goals aligned, I felt confident in our ability to grow and cultivate a more diverse constituency."

 HOW WE GOT THERE